-Some programs require that students complete clinical rotation experiences as well, but since many of the programs on this list are designed specifically for practicing respiratory therapists, the rotation requirement is met simply by being licensed to practice respiratory therapy.
+Some programs require that students complete clinical rotation experiences as well.
+Many of the respiratory therapist programs on this list are designed specifically for practicing respiratory therapists.
+The rotation requirement is met by being licensed to practice respiratory therapy.

 What Are the Best Accredited Online Colleges for Respiratory Therapy Degrees?

 Accredited Online College uses the most recent data from the Department of Education’s National Center for Education Statistics.
 Online respiratory schools may be the direction you are headed.
 Each program is scored individually.
 It’s then compared to all other universities offering that degree to determine the final score you see by each ranking.
 Accredited Online College considers:

 - number of programs offered on-campus and online